Why The Berner Oberland Pass Just Got Even Better!

 Your videos and web informations are extremely helpful.
 Even I truly liked your food suggestions in Berner Oberland regions.
 Thanks

-8. Hi Brett,
+8. Hi Brett.

 We are visiting Interlaken and Grindelwald in August.
 We have found your videos very helpful and would like to support you.
 However, your link for the Oberland pass is only valid with a half fare pass or Swiss travel pass which we are not planning on buying (we did the maths and it doesn’t make sense for a short trip).
 Would you have a link for the Oberland pass alone without the half fare pass?
 Many thanks!